Lloyd's of London ditches plan to create its own electronic exchanges

 The Lloyd’s market, which comprises more than 90 insurance syndicate members and hundreds of brokers, insures anything from ships to sculptures.

-“We are redesigning the entire insurance life cycle, something which has not been attempted at Lloyd’s for a very long time,” Chief Executive John Neal told an online launch event for the second report on its Future at Lloyd’s strategy.
+“We are redesigning the entire insurance life cycle, something which has not been attempted at Lloyd’s for a very long time,” Neal told an online launch event for the second report on its Future at Lloyd’s strategy.

 “It’s going to take the whole market to support us if we are to succeed.”

+Some market participants have resisted change, saying they were not convinced automation would work for the complicated risks insured by lloyd’s.

+Neil said the COVID-19 lockdown has shown the market can operate when the floor is closed.

-Lloyd’s also plans to make other changes over the next two years to improve operational efficiency, such as automating claims processes, aiming to cut costs for insurers and brokers by about 3%.
+Lloyd’s plans to make other changes over the next two years to improve operational efficiency, such as automating claims processes to try to cut costs for insurers and brokers by about 3%, or 800 million pounds, annually.

 Christopher Croft, CEO of broker trade body LIIBA, said London companies that operate outside Lloyd’s should be included in the digitalisation plans.